 - how to develop into responsible, ethical attorneys.

-Participating students will have a contact in the legal community, almost from the beginning of their law school experience.
+Students will have a contact in the legal community, from the beginning of their law school experience.

 Upper Division Student Mentorship Program: